Does gardening sound like too much work to you? I’m going to shoot straight with you; it can be overwhelming at times.

 How do you go about doing this?
 You need to make it a priority to check your garden weekly for signs of pests or illness in your plants.
 If you see either, begin treating right away.

-Crop rotation is one of the most important things you can do when planting a garden.
+Crop rotation is one of the most important things you can do for vegetable garden care.
 The reason is if you plant a crop in the same location year after year, pests are going to figure it out and treat your yard like an all-you-can-eat buffet.

 Plus, if you don’t give the soil a break in particular areas of your garden by planting other items, you could also give diseases a solid breeding ground.
 Make rotating your crops a priority.